 ♫ Listening to: Plastic Stars by Freezepop ♫

 This was my first attempt at making a savory galaxy-themed food.
 If you like galaxy-themed foods, check out my galaxy cake or my galaxy cupcakes.
-If you’re more into savory over sweet, and you’re here because you love sushi, check out my recipe for a savory sushi dinner cake.
+If you’re more into savory over sweet, and you’re here because you love sushi, check out my recipe for a savory sushi dinner cake and my sushi cupcakes.

 Vegan Galaxy Sushi Rice Ingredients

 - ½ cup forbidden black rice

 - small handful of butterfly pea flowers

 Cook ½ cup of forbidden black rice in 1 cup of filtered water.

 Cool to room temperature, covered.